kojano28/imp-iot-privacy/README.md

     - Open the `MixedRealityProject` folder in Unity.
     - Deploy the app to HoloLens 2.

-4. Run BLEARVIS ObjectDetection with a trained model which detects the IOT devices:
+4. Run BLEARVIS ObjectDetection with a trained model which detects the IoT devices:
     - Use model in `/appendix/model/best_hue_hik.onnx` for detection of (Huelamp, HIKvision)
     - Configure endpoint of api call after detection
       ```yaml